Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 Infinity Fabric.
 This enables CPU and GPU to access each others memory rather seamlessly and to implement coherent caches across the whole system.
-The second remarkable element is that the Slingshot interface cards connect directly to the GPUs (though a PCIe interface on the GPU) rather than two the CPU.
+The second remarkable element is that the Slingshot interface cards connect directly to the GPUs (through a PCIe interface on the GPU) rather than two the CPU.
 The CPUs have a shorter path to the communication network than the CPU in this design.